D13 OTBU Annual Meeting - Thursday, May 26, 2022

 The Offence Declaration will also be available on the Employee Self Serve Portal, usually by May 30th.
 Failure to complete the declaration by the September 15th deadline will result in removal from the Roster.

 Occasional teachers working their first two LTO contracts of 97 consecutive days are eligible to participate in the New Teacher Induction Program.
 This program offers access to professional development opportunities as well as a mentor.
-Information on the NTIP program can be found on the Staff Portal on the following pages:
+Information on the NTIP program can be found on DDSB Spark using the following pages:

 In particular, look for the document titled NTIP Resource Handbook